Who are the 3 Amigos?

 Mike Brussock http://www.costaricahousebuilder.com/

 But we sure did a lot of business out of that little 3 Amigos office, Tens of Millions of dollars in sales, and built our new office next door.
-We now have a third franchise up the street in Playa Panama.
+We now have a third office up the street in Playa Panama and a beautiful office in Playas del Coco in the PACIFICO Retail Village.

 When you go into Playas del Coco now, you have dozens of restaurants to chose from, all kinds of bars and even a casino.
 The beach front is all cleaned up, and there is a brand new boardwalk.
 You can sit at any number of beach front cafes and watch the families walk back and forth with their kids and strollers.
-We have smoothie shops and boutique stores, and even a Texas BBQ so you never miss home.
-Stop by Earls BBQ and check it out.
-He looks like an Earl with a handlebar mustache, but it is hands down some of the best food I have ever eaten in my life
+We have smoothie shops and boutique stores, gourmet restaurants and brew pubs with live music.

 The electricity rarely ever goes out any more, as they have upgraded to the best infrastructure money can buy and when it does it is usually because a dump truck ran into a telephone pole.
 Every where you go has WIFI, hi speed internet and cable/satellite TV is available in every home.
-Your Ipad will work and so will your blackberries, as the 4g network is being installed.
+Your Ipad will work and so will your smartphones, as the 4g network is strong.
 But do yourself a favor and turn it off, and enjoy life a little.

 New Coco Boardwalk